jennybc/happy-git-with-r/22_usage-existing-project-github-last.Rmd

 ## Make and connect a GitHub repo, option 1

-If you use the [usethis](https://cran.r-project.org/package=usethis) package AND you have configured a GitHub Personal Access Token (PAT), do this in R:
+If you use the [usethis](https://cran.r-project.org/package=usethis) package AND you have configured a GitHub Personal Access Token (PAT) (see [the appendix][GitHub Personal Access Tokens] for how to set this up.), do this in R:

     usethis::use_github()